mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 This helps reduce computational cost during optimization by replacing a large number of constraints (one for each stress combination for each element) with a single constraint.

 .. literalinclude:: wingbox_mpt_opt_example.py
-   :start-after: #docs section 6 begin
+  :start-after: checkpoint 6
-   :end-before: #docs section 6 end
+  :end-before: checkpoint 7

 The next two options `struct_weight_relief` and `distributed_fuel_weight` are used to specify whether the user wants the loads from the weight of the wingbox structure and the weight of the fuel to be distributed on the wing structure to provide load relief.
 The `struct_weight_relief` is for the loads from the weight of the structure (including the `wing_weight_ratio` factor).
 The `distributed_fuel_weight` is for the loads from the weight of the fuel, which is assumed to be distributed across the entire wing (the fraction of the total fuel that each wingbox segment, corresponding to each finite element, holds is equal to the ratio of its enclosed volume to the total enclosed volume of all the wingbox segments).

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 7 begin
+  :start-after: checkpoint 7
-  :end-before: #docs section 7 end
+  :end-before: checkpoint 8

 Next, we specify the density of the fuel (used to compute fuel volume from fuel mass) and also specify how much fuel we are carrying as reserves.
 This reserve fuel weight is added to the weight of the aircraft for performance calculations as well as computing the loads from the fuel on the wing when using the `distributed_fuel_weight` option.
 With these two final options, we are done with the surface dictionary and add it to a list called surfaces (here we only have one surface, but in general we might have multiple).

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 8 begin
+  :start-after: checkpoint 8
-  :end-before: #docs section 8 end
+  :end-before: checkpoint 9

 Next, we instantiate the OpenMDAO `Problem` and specify the independent variables.
 We will use some of these variables later as design variables and some simply as inputs.